-Purple Carrot offers prepared meals (as well as meal kits), which it says are plant-based and feature several gluten-free options.
-“Because it's fully plant-based, Purple Carrot is an easy way for people to add more plant foods into their diets without having to fully convert to veganism,” said Resnick.
+Purple Carrot offers prepared meals (as well as meal kits), which are plant-based and include several gluten-free options.
+“Because it's fully plant-based, Purple Carrot is an easy way for people to add more plant foods into their diets without having to fully convert to veganism,” says Resnick.
 She called the meals a perfect mix of “familiar and innovative,” with options like kimchi grilled cheese and Baklava overnight oats.

-You can customize the number of dinners you get per week — these range from six to 10 frozen meals.
+You can customize the number of meals you get per week — ranging from six to 10 frozen meals.
 Deliveries take place on Mondays, Tuesdays or Wednesdays depending on your shipping location, and you can choose to skip a delivery on any given week.

-Sakara Life is on the pricier side of meal delivery services, but it does offer a wide selection of ready-to-eat meals, all of which are gluten-free, organic, dairy-free and plant-based, according to the service.
+On the pricier side, Sakara Life offers a selection of ready-to-eat meals, all of which are gluten-free, organic, dairy-free and plant-based, according to the service.
 It also lets you choose the number of days you want to receive meals (two, three or five days) and you can check off any combination of breakfast, lunch and dinner to receive for the number of days you selected.